appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/integration-sso/auth0-saml.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/authsamlsettings1.png' />

 - Click the SAML button and change the settings.
 For the Callback URL write down the `Store Redirect URL` you have created earlier.
-For the settings, paste the below JSON
+For the settings, paste the below JSON.

 ```json
 {